2025 shootings of Minnesota legislators: Local

 House majority whip Tom Emmer, who represents Minnesota's 6th congressional district, condemned "this despicable act of political violence".
 Ken Martin, the chair of the Democratic National Committee and a former chair of the Minnesota Democratic–Farmer–Labor Party, called the shootings indicative of "extremism and political violence" in the U.S. Mark Johnson, the minority leader of the Minnesota Senate, represented Senate Republicans in condemning "this brazen act of violence".
 Minnesota House speaker Lisa Demuth said she was "shocked and horrified" and sending prayers to the victims and law enforcement.

 No Kings protests opposing the U.S. Army 250th Anniversary Parade and the policies and actions of the second presidency of Donald Trump were planned for that day.
 A spokesperson for the Minnesota State Patrol asked the public not to attend those protests "out of an abundance of caution".
 The Minnesota "No Kings" organizers canceled the protests, but thousands later attended a rally in Saint Paul.
-In response to public nervousness over potential attackers impersonating police officers, Minnesota police advised residents that they can call 911 for verification before opening a door or window.
+In response to public nervousness over potential attackers impersonating police officers, Minnesota police advised residents that they could call 911 for verification before opening a door or window.